CamillaVallaspra/CamillaVallaspra/README.md

 ###

 <p align="left"> ✨ My name is Camilla and I'm from Lanciano, a small town located in central Italy. </p>
-<p align="left"> 📚 I'm a passionate and graduate in economics, currently training to become a data analyst.</p>
+<p align="left"> 📚 I'm a passionate and graduate in economics, currently training to become a data analyst! </p>

 ###